FudanVI/benchmarking-chinese-text-recognition/README.md

 [15] Chen J, Li B, Xue X. Scene Text Telescope: Text-Focused Scene Image Super-Resolution.
 CVPR, 2021.

 ## Citation
 Please consider citing this paper if you find it useful in your research.
-The bibtex-format citations of relevant datasets are at [link]().
+The bibtex-format citations of relevant datasets are at [link](https://github.com/FudanVI/benchmarking-chinese-text-recognition/tree/main/bibtex).

 ```
 to be filled
 ```

 ## Acknowledgements
+We sincerely thank those researchers who collect the subdatasets.
+Besides, we would like to thank Teng Fu, Nanxing Meng, Ke Niu and Yingjie Geng for their feedbacks on this benchmark.

 ## Copyright
 The team includes Jingye Chen, Haiyang Yu, Jianqi Ma, Mengnan Guan, Xixi Xu, Xiaocong Wang, and Shaobo Qu, advised by Prof. Bin Li and Prof. Xiangyang Xue.